thezachdrake/dissertation/README.md

 ## Feature Engineering

 All features are computed at the street segment level.
-The feature matrix contains three distinct predictor types corresponding to the three research questions.
+The feature matrix contains a row for each street segment with counts of place types, interaction effects of the place types, and the principal component values of the raw place types.
+In addition each row has the 12 target variables.

 ### Base Features (RQ1)